 Therefore, an hour’s worth of daily walk or playtime in the dog park will ensure that all physical, mental, and social requirements of the dog are satisfied.

 The adventurous streak of this little pooch can get it into trouble with bigger dogs, so make sure to keep its activities under close scrutiny when it mingles with other animals.

 Avoid letting the Brug play outside in hot climates.
 During hot summers, keep everyday walks short, but ensure that your pet has ample activity and playtime indoors.

-Whatever you do, make sure that the body and mind of the Burg is stimulated regularly in order to keep it in top shape and on best behaviour.
+Whatever you do, make sure that the body and mind of the Burg are stimulated regularly to keep it in top shape and on best behavior.

 The Brug Health and Conditions

 While designer breeds are often known to be healthier than pedigree dogs, it is important to keep in mind the kind of health risks that the Brug is prone to inheriting.